alonzathompson/go-fundamentals/README.md

 ### This also includes grpc with forwarding examples

 ## Most importantly this code is filled with notes!!!
-This reposi5ory is filled with notes so to those who are new to programming or go there is plenty of notes.
+This repository is filled with notes so to those who are new to programming or go there is plenty of notes.